JacobJerrell/qmk_layouts/README.md

 # This is an adaptation of a guide to managing dotfiles.
 # Many guides for this exist but I used https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b
 qmkws () {
-    # TODO: Make a usage guide for invalid parameters
+    # TODO: Make a meaningful usage guide for invalid parameters
     if [ -z "$1" ]
     then
         echo "Invalid usage.
 RTFM."
         return
     fi

-    # todo allow params such as "status"/"commit"/"push"/etc... without the "git" parameter
+    # TODO: allow params such as "status"/"commit"/"push"/etc... without the "git" parameter
     if [ "$1" = "git" ]
     then
         # drop the firm parameter of `git` since we explicitly call git here"